teknologisk-institut/pattern_manager/README.md

 ### Status

 We have implemented the ROS package purely in Python, with the key components necessary for working with patterns throughout the rest of the FTP:
+- An XForm class is implemented as a tree node.
+Each transform is contained within an XForm node.
+The XForm class contains all necessary functions to manage and configuring the transform tree.
+- how are transforms grouped?(parent, ref_frame)
+- XForm nodes contain an attribute describing whether the node is 'active' or not.
+This property affords the functionality of iterating through transform, as well choosing which transforms should be iterable.
+- what are patterns?
+- A standard set of pattern plugins are implemented for generating some primitive pattern types (linear, rectangular, circular, and scatter).
+The plugin system implements pluginlib, allowing for easy extensibility of the pattern set.

 - A Pattern parent class is implemented, allowing holding and iteration through a set of positions (internally stores as a list of geometry_msgs/Transform), as well as configuration of many additional parameters (parent frame, offset from parent frame, iteration order, etc.).
 - A set of standard pattern implementations (linear, rectangular, circular, scatter) are implemented as plugins, allowing users to implement new pattern types by only writing a single function.
 - A Group class is implemented, that can contain a set of patterns, or a set of groups, which allows easy structuring of multiple patterns in an application.